As the years roll along, the cost of most things just keeps increasing: That’s inflation for you.

 While you’re at the library, take a look around.
 Long gone are the days in which your library was filled only with musty and dusty books.

 Today, you can borrow e-books, movies and more at many branches — and often via their websites.
-My local library even has an iPad and an electricity usage monitor available for checkout.
+My local library even has an iPad, Nintendo Switch and electricity usage monitor available for checkout.

 - “10 Places You Can Find Free Audiobooks“